 © Photo by LaMont Hamilton.

-Sadie Benning (b.1973) developed an early interest in film, using a Fisher-Price toy camcorder to create one of her first video works at the age of fifteen.
+Sadie Benning (b.1973) developed an early interest in film, using a Fisher-Price toy camcorder to create one of their first video works at the age of fifteen.
 Regarded as a seminal figure in gay and lesbian cinema, and in particular, pre-Internet video-work, Benning's short films often feature autobiographical content in fragmented narratives that address feminism, gender identity, and youth and popular cultures.
 Benning's more recent painting and mixed media pieces are made from jigsaw-cut wood, resins, and acrylic.
 Despite this shift in media, a conceptual relationship remains: constructions of identity become realized in abstracted cutouts.

 Swiss-born artist, Olaf Breuning, currently lives and works in New York City.
 In his photography, sculpture, installations, and works on paper, Breuning merges humor, kitsch, and pop culture to investigate the relationship between high and low art, often calling into question our assumptions regarding historically designated “masterpieces” by artists such as Pablo Picasso and Jackson Pollock.
 Breuning's works also tend toward the fantastic or the surreal, depicting subjects in an ironic, bizarre, or illusory manner.